F. Directed Research

-- Incoming LL.M. students inform the Student Records Office of intention to take Civil Procedure in the Fall term and/or Constitutional Law in the Spring term.
+- Incoming LL.M. students inform the Student Records Office of intention to take Civil Procedure, Contracts, Criminal Law, or Torts in the fall term.

-- Third-year students and LL.M.s, followed by returning second-year students and transfers, enroll in upper-level graduation requirement courses for the year in LCS.
+- Third-year students and LL.M.s, followed by returning second-year students and transfers, enroll in upper-level graduation requirement courses for the year via the LCS; then

-- Third-year students and LL.M.s, followed by returning second-year students and transfers, enroll in fall semester courses in LCS.
+- Third-year students and LL.M.s, followed by returning second-year students and transfers, enroll in fall semester courses via LCS; then

-- Third-year students and LL.M.s, followed by second-year students, followed by first-year students enroll in spring semester courses in LCS.
+- Third-year J.D. students and LL.M.s, followed by second-year students, followed by first-year students enroll in spring semester courses via LCS; then

 - The LCS closes and any subsequent J-term or spring semester course transactions (e.g., adds, drops, waitlisting) occur via SIS

 - Using the University's SIS system, students add and drop J-term classes until shortly before the class starts.
 After SIS closes, students must request J-term enrollment transactions in writing to the Student Records Office until the start of the second class session.